Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 (Some rough details about most of these series and others are in this 2019 WarnerMedia press release.)

-Additionally, Bell Media already has the Canadian rights to Doom Patrol, a series which originated on the U.S.-only DC Universe service, but going forward will also be considered an HBO Max original.
+Thus, Bell Media already has the Canadian rights to Doom Patrol, a series which originated on the U.S.-only DC Universe service, but going forward will be considered an HBO Max original.
 This series remains available on both CTV Sci-Fi (formerly Space) and Crave's base streaming tier.
 (Season 2 began on June 25, 2020.)

 - An American Pickle (Warner Max-acquired comedy film starring Seth Rogan) – released August 6, 2020